doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

 Understanding the Cardano.Ledger.Address.updateStakeDistribution Regression
 ---------------------------------------------------------------------------

-One of the useful but often overlooked features of GHC's profiler is the explicit call stack that is reported alongside the summary.
+One of the useful features of GHC's profiler is the explicit call stack that is reported alongside the summary.
 In the Cardano Ledger code base, this is especially useful because the ledger is a large Cabal project consisting of 39 packages and hundreds of modules.
-From the summary output, we know that the ``updateStakeDistribution`` is in the critical path of the regression, so we can search the rest of the profile to observe the rest of the critical path:
+From the summary output, we know that the ``updateStakeDistribution`` is in the critical path of the regression, so we can search the remainder of the profile to observe the rest of the critical path:

 .. code-block:: bash